oelin/flare/README.md

-# Flare: Streamed Access To Big Datasets

-An elegant fle format for streamed access to big datasets.
+# Flare: An elegant file format for streamed access to big datasets